sudeepjayaram22/WebdriverIO_Mocha_Allure/README.md

 * Chai - Assertion Library
 * Allure - For Detailed reporting

-## Versioning
-As per the coding test guidelines this project folder is maintained in local repository using git.

 ## Authors
 * Sudeep Jayaram
 * Contact: sudeep.jayaram22@gmail.com / +91-9901134343